nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 addCustomerOrder n/John p/98765432 o/1 1 1
 ```
 This would add three units of product ID 1 to the order.
-### Q5: How do I add orders for customers/suppliers with a large order?
-**A:** For now, you can use the "remarks" to specify the order quantity instead

 ## **Q5: How are orders sorted in the list?**
 **A:** Orders are automatically sorted in this priority: